What is Asylum?

 The updated paragraph 333C clarifies the circumstances for withdrawing asylum claims and strengthens the process to promptly withdraw applications from non-compliant individuals.
 It specifies that withdrawn claims won’t be considered, allows flexibility for explicit withdrawals, and places the burden on claimants to keep the Home Office updated with their contact details.
 Failure to comply may lead to withdrawal of their asylum claim.
 These changes aim to focus decision-making resources on genuine asylum claimants in the UK.
 The changes to the Immigration Rules were implemented in July and August 2023:

 - In July 2023, the changes regarding Asylum including the pause of the differentiation policy took effect.

 All remaining changes were enforced on 7 August 2023.

 Who can claim asylum in the UK?

-According to the 1951 Refugee Convention, individuals are allowed to claim asylum in a safe country and should be allowed to remain until their claim has been processed.
+According to the 1951 Refugee Convention, individuals are allowed to claim asylum in a safe country and should be allowed to remain until their claim international protection has been processed.

-You may be eligible to claim asylum and seek refugee status in the UK if you can prove the following:
+You may claim asylum or eligible to claim asylum and seek refugee status in the UK if you can prove the following: